-It is understood that in the clinical/healthcare environment, exposure to environmental hazards and infectious diseases including, but not limited to, Tuberculosis, Hepatitis B, HIV/AIDS, and the novel corona virus (SARS-co-V2) is an inherent risk.
+It is understood that in the clinical/healthcare environment, exposure to environmental hazards and infectious diseases including, but not limited to, Tuberculosis, Hepatitis B, COVID-19, and HIV/AIDS is an inherent risk.
 Students entering the program are required to obtain the Hepatitis B vaccine prior to entering the program.
-This requirement is outlined students'
+This requirement is outlined students' acceptance letters.

-acceptance letters.
 Certain clinical education settings require proof of vaccination from Hepatitis B and other communicable diseases.
 The student understands and assumes the risks involved in clinical training in the healthcare arena.
-(See Appendix F).
+(See Appendix D).
 Additionally, Influenza is a highly contagious viral disease during the months of November-May each year.
 Some clinical training facilities require flu vaccinations of their employees, students and volunteers.
 Students are required to obtain a flu vaccine each year.